USSoccerFederation/glass_onion/docs/getting_started.md

 # Getting Started

 Need a very quick introduction to Glass Onion?
 Here's an example of identifier synchronization across two public datasets for the 2023-2024 1.
 Bundesliga season: [Statsbomb](https://github.com/statsbomb/open-data) and [Impect](https://github.com/ImpectAPI/open-data).
-If you're already familiar with how Glass Onion works, feel free to move on to another tab!
+If you're already familiar with how Glass Onion works, feel free to move on to the [integration guide](./integrating.md), where you can learn how to make Glass Onion part of a production workflow.

 ## Installing Glass Onion